A strategic guide to the Zendesk first reply time explore recipe setup in 2026

 We’ve all been there, staring at a screen, waiting for a company to reply to our urgent question.
 That wait time?
 That’s what we in the support world call First Reply Time (FRT), and it’s a huge deal for customer experience.
 A fast response shows you’re listening and that you care.

 Getting that FRT number down makes customers happier and your support team’s life a whole lot easier.
-The problem is, if you’re using Zendesk, you’ve probably found that just tracking this metric with Zendesk Explore can feel like a full-time job.
-The process for building reports is surprisingly clunky and rigid.
+If you’re using Zendesk, you’ve likely noticed that Zendesk Explore offers a very structured and granular way to track this metric.
+The reporting system is built for precision, allowing you to capture every detail of your team's performance.

-This guide will walk you through the standard Zendesk first reply time explore recipe setup, point out where it falls short, and show you a much better, AI-powered way to not just track your FRT, but to actually shrink it.
+This guide will walk you through the standard Zendesk first reply time explore recipe setup, explain how to make the most of its detailed features, and show you a complementary AI-powered way to not just track your FRT, but to help shrink it even further.

 What is first reply time and why should you care?